 Wound Care Photo Documentation App for Clinicians

-Wound care specialists use PixioDoc to monitor diabetic ulcers, surgical wounds, and pressure injuries with timestamped photos, side-by-side healing comparisons, and secure sharing — globally compliant.
+Wound care specialists use PixioDoc to monitor diabetic ulcers, surgical wounds, and pressure injuries with timestamped photos, side-by-side healing comparisons (Pro), and secure sharing — security-first, EU-hosted, GDPR-aligned.

 A wound care photo documentation app is a clinical mobile application that helps wound care specialists capture timestamped photos of diabetic foot ulcers, venous leg ulcers, surgical wounds, and pressure injuries (NPUAP/EPUAP stages 1–4), organize them in patient timelines, and compare healing across visits — providing visual evidence of treatment effectiveness.
-PixioDoc is one such app, with EU-hosted patient data and audit-logged access aligned to HIPAA (US) and GDPR (EU and UK).
+PixioDoc is one such app, with EU-hosted patient data, encrypted storage, and audit-logged access aligned to GDPR (EU and UK).

 Wound care is, more than almost any other specialty, judged by the photo record.
 Whether you are tracking a stage 3 pressure injury, a diabetic foot ulcer, a venous leg ulcer, or a dehisced surgical wound, the visual story across visits is what tells you whether the dressing strategy, offloading, compression, or systemic therapy is working.
 PixioDoc gives wound care clinicians a structured way to capture timestamped photos at every dressing change, compare healing across visits, and share cases with the multidisciplinary team — without those images ever touching a personal phone gallery.